Southern Arizona Association for The Education of Young Children (SAzAEYC)

 Each spring, SAzAEYC holds an awards brunch to honor people in the community who have been leaders on behalf of children, families and early childhood educators.
 There is also an annual poster contest for Month of the Young Child supported by the Mayor’s office.

 Board meetings, usually held on the first Wednesday of the month, are open to the public.
-For information about the dates and location of Board meetings, or how to subscribe to the listserv, contact Debby Buchanan at email@example.com.
+For information about the dates and location of Board meetings, or how to subscribe to the listserv, contact Kelly Larkin at email@example.com.

 SAzAEYC would not be possible without the many, many, hours that volunteers donate to the organization; from the Board of Directors, to the volunteers that help organize, set-up and run all of our training events.
-In addition, our community partners, such as United Way of Tucson, University of Arizona College of Education and Community Extension Programs allow the organization to be viable.
+In addition, our community partners, such as United Way of Tucson and the University of Arizona College of Education allow the organization to be viable.
 TUSD, the Blake Foundation, Child and Family Resources and Child Parent Centers are just some of the agencies that align with our mission and support the trainings we sponsor as well as encourage membership in the organization.

 As we continue the work on behalf of young children and families that was begun in 1965, SAzAEYC will continue to stand for quality education and developmental experiences for children, teachers and families and be at the forefront of change in the early childhood education field.